wvwwvwwv/scalable-concurrent-containers/README.md

 ## scc::TreeIndex <a name="treeindex"></a>

 [Work-in-progress](##milestones)
-- Known issues: TreeIndex::iter and TreeIndex::remove
+- Known issue: #19, TreeIndex::remove is unstable
 - Not fully validated
 - Not fully optimized